ACL Tear

 Triple Board-Certified Orthopedic Surgeon located in Fayetteville and Bentonville, AR

 Your ligaments play a crucial role in holding your body together, namely attaching your bones to one another.
 When a ligament is compromised, it can have a serious impact on your ability to function — which is the case with your knee’s anterior cruciate ligament, or ACL.
-At Powell Orthopedics, Dr. Mark W. Powell has been successfully treating ACL tears in his patients in Fayetteville and Bentonville, Arkansas, for almost 20 years.
+At Powell Orthopedics, Dr. Mark W. Powell has been successfully treating ACL tears in his patients in Fayetteville, Arkansas, for almost 20 years.
 If you suspect you have an ACL tear, call the office or book an appointment online to receive expert care at the hands of Dr. Powell.

 ACL Tear Q & A